Open-CMSIS-Pack/devtools/tools/packgen/docs/README.md

 root folder.
 Paths inside the `manifest.yml` file shall be relative to the root folder.

-- The contents of include paths to be recursively copied into the pack can be filtered by setting whitelisted file extensions in the `extensions` tag, the default are `.h` and `.hpp`.
+- The contents of include paths to be recursively copied into the pack can be filtered by setting allowed file extensions in the `extensions` tag, the default are `.h` and `.hpp`.
 These extensions are also used for handling file categories of source files coming from CMake targets.